-Instructions
+Aftercare Instructions

-We recommend our clients follow these instructions to the best of their ability, however if you choose not to follow them, Birds Eye View Tattoo and it’s artists are NOT responsible for any extra discomfort or tattoo damage that may occur during the healing process.
+If you choose not to follow them, Birds Eye View Tattoo and it’s artists are NOT responsible for any extra discomfort or tattoo damage that may occur during the healing process.

 3. Carefully wash the tattoo with clear antibacterial soap.
 It is normal for some adhesive residue to be left on your skin!
 Do not scrub your fresh tattoo!
 Gently try to wash the residue off — leave anything that won’t come off easily.
-It will come off on it’s own.
+It will come off on its own.

 4. Gently PAT your tattoo dry with clean paper towel, every time.
 Do not rub or use fabric with a rough surface!

 5. Wash your tattoo and apply a thin layer of fragrance-free and dye-free lotion to the tattoo 4+ times a day and / or whenever the tattoo feels itchy for at least 7 days.
+Fragrances are an infection risk!

 6. Do not rebandage your tattoo!